yousifso/Cyclistic_case_study/README.md

 ### 4. **Analyze**
    - **Task**: Explore the data to uncover trends like ride duration, frequency, and seasonal usage differences between casual riders and members.
-   - **Tools**: SQL, R, and Tableau are used to analyze and visualize the data.
+   - **Tools**: SQL and Tableau are used to analyze and visualize the data.
    - **Visualizations**: Graphs showing key differences in rider behavior.

 ### 5. **Share**